digital-work-lab/open-source-project/slides/02-git.md

 ---

-# Practice: Merges
+# Transfer challenge: Git merge conflicts

-Open the notebook for practicing Git merges:
+Open the notebook for practicing the resolution of Git merge conflicts (related to branching and committing):

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?repo=digital-work-lab/practice-git)